mlh123/BlogPostings/_posts/2021-02-16-how-we-became-to-bee.md

 ---
 Welcome back my beehive ~ how have you **bee-n**?

-I hope you have been
+All good things I hope.

 Here at Holden Honey Hive, we have one theme that runs throughout all of our products.
 Can you guess what it is?
 Here's a hint, it is in our title.